 More surveys are necessary not only to confirm general patterns of information-behaviour but also to identify departures from the norm (Hanson, 1974).
-Some of the areas needing urgent attention are assessing the impact of different kinds and levels of presentation of reading materials, ways of measuring accessibility to information and ascertaining the effects of such accessibility, impact of information on its receipient and on the progress and outcome of his work.
+Some of the areas needing urgent attention (2 This should have been the foremost task of the apex bodies like NISSAT in the country.) are assessing the impact of different kinds and levels of presentation of reading materials, ways of measuring accessibility to information and ascertaining the effects of such accessibility, impact of information on its receipient and on the progress and outcome of his work.
 In addition, extensive local, organisation, discipline and mission oriented user-research within the country is needed.